TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

 #### Checking URDFs

 To check if a URDF file can be parsed correctly, there are several tools available.
-First, install liburdfdom.
+First, install `liburdfdom`.
 On systems with `apt`, the instruction is

 ```bash
 sudo apt install liburdfdom-tools